HaikuTeam/animator/QA.md

 Privacy policy appears under Help > Privacy Policy
-If I'm behind a proxy the app shows a modal with instructions and doesn't crash I can see a present box with a pink dot in the project browser after an update I can open the changelog modal from the user menu
-I can open the changelog modal from the app menu (Help > What's New) I can message support via the in-editor intercom "SUPPORT" button
+If I'm behind a proxy the app shows a modal with instructions and doesn't crash I can see a present box with a pink dot in the project browser after an update I can open the changelog modal from the app menu (Help > What's New) I can message support via the in-editor intercom "SUPPORT" button